-I had just returned to LA after a year in Israel.
-During my year in Israel I began training in karate and I was looking to continue my training during my summer back home in Los Angeles, before heading off to college in New York.
+I had just returned to Los Angeles after a year of study in Israel.
+During my year in Israel I had begun training in karate and I was looking to continue my training during my summer break back home in Los Angeles, before heading off to college in New York.

 My friend Robert suggested, "Why don't you check out Steve's brother, Frank, he teaches some sort of martial art'.
 Nah, I said, I'm not looking to train with 'a friend's brother', I'm looking for something serious.
 "But he is serious", Robert insisted.
 OK, I would check it out.